B.S.N. Degree Online for the Registered Nurse

 Clincial Agency Contracts:

 All efforts will be made to facilitate contract negotiations for the clinical experiences at the chosen agency in the RN student's local area.
-Clinical agency contracts (between the public health agency and Minot State University) may take several months and must be secured before enrolling in N 458.
+Clinical agency contracts (between the public health agency and Minot State University) may take several months and must be secured before completing the 40 clinical hours at PH agency in N 458.
 Delay in this process may impact progress in the program.
-Students will NOT be allowed to register for the N 458 course UNTIL a clinical agency is identified and a contract with MSU is in place.
+Students will NOT be allowed to complete the 40 clinical hours at PH agency the N 458 course UNTIL a clinical agency is identified and a contract with MSU is in place.

 In the event the identified state and/or chosen public health agency is unavailable/not obtained (for example: No State Authorization, State Board of Nursing limitations, unable to secure a contract), the RN student will make arrangements (at own expense) to complete the N 458 forty (40) clinical hours in Minot, ND at the local public health agency during pre-identified dates.
 Campus housing at Minot State University may be available but not guaranteed.
 Fees for housing are the responsibility of the student.